Social Media Is Bad for Artists (And We All Know It)

 How social media makes your art worse

 Now that you have said goodbye to your free time and mental health, do you want me to get into how else social media is bad for you as an artist?
-Your art might be doing better without, for a couple of reasons.
+Your art might be doing better without it, for a couple of reasons.

 The curse of pressure